awong234/awsite/content/posts/2026-09-01-hhm-lexfridman-part-2/index.md

 common areas because containment is too expensive.

-But it is even when things are cheap -- not even free, just cheap -- that people begin to over-use resources for increasingly less productive means.
+But it is even when things are cheap -- not even free, just cheap -- that people begin to over-use resources for increasingly less productive ends.
 Making access to resources cheaper and easier creates waste.
 It is _wasteful_ for me to leave the light on in my basement all night, but we have a cat with eye damage so I do it because LEDs let me do it cheaply.
 It is a _tragic waste_ to have disposable _super-computers_ that we call smartphones -- many times the compute needed to get us to the moon that first time -- with which we do _nothing of note_ except dick around on social media.

 Last month I misplaced my water bottle and had to use a plastic Smart Water bottle during my workouts instead.
 I thought that if a person in the 17th